ygalanak/DataAnalysisTemplate/README.md

 3. Change any of the other modifiable variables in `Makefile`; e.g. `ENDFLOAT` or `BLINDED`.

-4. Use your `scripts/` to perform your empirical analysis in R (or any other software required^[If using other software, make sure of the outputs you obtain.
-E.g. `.csv` format for data frames may be the way to go.]).
-This does *not* include any text.
+4. Use your `scripts/` to perform your empirical analysis in R (or any other software required).

 5. Save your data frames in `data/derived/` (as `.csv` or `.rds`) or store R objects as `.RData`.
 For the latter, see [here](https://bookdown.org/ndphillips/YaRrr/rdata-files.html).

 6. Write stuff in your (R) Markdown file.
-See [The Plain Person’s Guide to Plain Text Social Science](http://plain-text.co/) for more details.
 I recommend you make changes *only* to your `rmd-paper.Rmd`.

 7. To convert from Markdown to something else, open a terminal window to your main directory and type `make html` or `make docx`, etc. Here are all the different things you can include after `make`: